-A positive evaluation of the final exam by all members of a student's advisory committee with at most one dissension is required to pass a student on his or her final exam.
 The Report of the Final Examination Form must be submitted with original signatures of only the committee members approved by the Graduate and Professional School.
 If necessary, multiple copies of the form may be submitted with different committee member original signatures.
 If an approved committee member substitution (1 only) has been made, his/her signature must be included on the form submitted to the Graduate and Professional School.

 All members must be in-person for the final defense.
 With approval (prior to submitting Request), up to one member (excluding Chair) may join via video conference.
 This conference must be set up by the student, as well as obtaining all committee member signatures prior to submission to the Graduate Advising Office.
+Visitors (anyone not formally declared on the student's committee in Howdy) should not be present during deliberations or voting of the preliminary exam, proposal, or final exam.